 HOW TO GET THERE

-Piazza dell’Anfiteatro is situated on the northeastern area of the ancient walled city, at about 1.1 kilometer away from the Lucca Train Station.
-The nearest bus station is S. Frediano 1, 180 meters away from the square, on the route of LAM Verde.
+Piazza dell’Anfiteatro is situated on the northeastern area of the ancient walled city, about 1.1 kilometer away from the Lucca railway station.
+The nearest bus stop is San Frediano, located about 180 meters away from the square, on the route of LAM Verde.